MarvinTeichmann/KittiSeg/README.md

 ## Useful Flags & Variabels

 Here are some Flags which will be useful when working with KittiSeg and TensorVision.
-All flags are avaible across all scripts.
+All flags are available across all scripts.

 `--hypes` : specify which hype-file to use <br>
 `--logdir` : specify which logdir to use <br>